petergeneric/thief-dark-project-controller-mod/HOW-IT-WORKS.md

 without its issues, since setting it too low can cause problems that the OSM can't repair)
 5. EndFrame: to render the radial menu, I hook into EndFrame and then inject arbitrary draw commands after the engine has done its work for the frame.
-The goal by doing this is to allow a more complex set of overlays than is possible with the DarkOverlay service.
+The goal by doing this is to allow a more complex + faster class of overlays than is possible with the DarkOverlay service.
-Currently the radial menu probably could be handled with Dark overlays and transparency, but eventually I want to render item models directly rather than image icons (so that FM items can appear cleanly)
-6. Direct3D Device Capture: in order to do my EndFrame trick, I need to intercept the Direct3D Device the game creates.